-Microsoft Azure AD as Identity Provider (IdP), SAP Identity Authentication Service as Proxy IdP and SAP Cloud Platform Cloud Foundry as Service Provider (SP)
+Microsoft Azure AD as Identity Provider (IdP), SAP Identity Authentication Service as Proxy IdP and SAP BTP Cloud Foundry as Service Provider (SP)

-Digital Partner Engineering and SAP HANA Academy just added new tutorials on the topic of SAP Business Technology Platform security.
+SAP Partner Innovation Lab and SAP HANA Academy have published a series of video tutorials on the topic of SAP Business Technology Platform security.

 In this blog post you will find the videos embedded with references and additional information.

 Useful?
 Give us a like and share on social media.

 As recently announced, the SAP Cloud Platform portfolio brand is no longer being used to avoid confusing with the SAP Business Technology Platform (BTP).

 As it will take some time before the user interfaces and documentation is updated, for the time being we will continue to use both terms.

 SAP ID service is the default identity provider of the SAP Business Technology Platform.
 However, with a few clicks we can configure the platform to use a custom identity provider to provide authentication and authorisation for our business applications hosted in the Cloud Foundry environment.
 This is a one-to-one mapping.

 For more flexible and demanding scenarios, SAP recommends that you use SAP Cloud Identity Services – Identity Authentication as a hub, especially if your business users are stored in multiple corporate identity providers.